 While I was young and single, my fit (regularly running and lifting weights) weight was around 185 lbs.
 After getting married and having kids, my weight slowly crept up to a peak of 231.6 lbs on 2008-09-21.
 Afterwards, my weight would drift between 212 to 220 lbs.
 Besides the unhealthiness of being overweight, I didn't like the way I looked.
 I have been slowly working to become much leaner but, like for many people, this has not been easy.
 Over the years, my weight increased but every summer I had ambitions of burning off the extra pounds with exercise (biking, cutting my lawn, splitting wood, etc).
 By winter, I saw that the weight I had lost by autumn was temporary and insufficient.
 As I got older and heavier, my blood sugar increased and eventually needed medication to control diabetes.

 In February of 2018, my doctor switched me to new medication that caused me to excrete excess glucose, which resulted in an immediate weight loss and reduction in my blood glucose.
 This also resulted in a reduction in my other medication.
-Although I thought I was eating reasonably well, starting with advice from the diabetic clinic's dietitian, I've been making an effort to eat a healthier diet and I've lost about 25 pounds since the medication change.
+Although I thought I was eating reasonably well, I was pretty much following the recommendations of Canada's Food Guide to eat healthy carbohydrates and avoid saturated fat.
+With advice from the diabetic clinic's dietitian, I started to cut back on carbs and eat more protein.
+I've now lost about 30 pounds since the dietary and medication changes.

 - A Brief History of Fat, and Why We Hate It | Slate

 - Why Am I Still Fat? | ABC

 - What if we're wrong about diabetes? | Peter Attia | TedMed

 - The mathematics of weight loss | Ruben Meerman | TEDxQUT (edited version)